 Welcome to the GOHS Health Office!

-Our office is staffed with a district credential school nurse, Amanda Chapman, MSN, MHA, RN and a health clerk, Sharon Murphy who are both on site daily.
+Our office is staffed with a district credential school nurse, Mary Beth Ingram, RN, BA and a health clerk, Sharon Murphy who are both on site daily.
 Please feel free to contact either of us with any questions or concerns you may have regarding the health of your child.
 Please review this webpage for information that will help you with the healthcare needs of your child in school.

 Health Office Updates: